broakenmedia/MultiContactPicker/README.md

 This can then be set in the builder above using **.theme(int)**

 ### Thanks
-MultiContactPicker tilises code from these great libraries:
+MultiContactPicker utilises code from these great libraries:

 [FastScroll](https://github.com/L4Digital/FastScroll)